 The connection to Microsoft Exchange is unavailable.
 Outlook must be online or connected to complete this action.

+It occurs mostly when the Office 365 migration has been performed and after that, the user is trying to access the cloud account in the Outlook application.
+It frustrates the user much as he cannot even configure or access the cloud account in the Microsoft Outlook application at all due to this continuous stuck prompt for credentials.
 One main reason behind this issue can be the settings of Logon network security on the Microsoft Exchange dialog box is not set to Anonymous Authentication.
 So, how this issue can be resolved?
 In this article, we will tell you about all the possible methods to solve this error.

 Methods to Fix Outlook Credentials Prompt Issue